Jihaeee/Jihaeee/README.md

 ## 🌱 Interests

-- Building intuitive and user-friendly web interfaces
+- Creating intuitive and user-centered web experiences
+- Designing interfaces that prioritize usability and accessibility
-- Improving developer experience and maintainable frontend architecture
+- Building maintainable frontend architectures with a strong focus on user experience
 - Learning scalable frontend patterns and performance optimization

 <br/>